Renée C. Byer: A Mother's Journey

-"A Mother's Journey", her photo series which won her the Pulitzer prize for Feature Photography in 2007 was shot over the course of a year, about the relationship between a mother, Cyndie French, and her 11 years old son Derek who was battling neuroblastoma, a type of cancer.
+"A Mother's Journey", her photo series which won her the Pulitzer Prize for Feature Photography in 2007 was shot over the course of a year, about the relationship between a mother, Cyndie French, and her 11 years old son Derek who was battling neuroblastoma, a type of cancer.

 Living on a Dollar a Day

-Byers worked for four years on a photography project called Living on a Dollar a Day.
+Byers worked for four years on a photography project called "Living on a Dollar a Day".
 She collaborated with Thomas A. Nazario to write the book Living on a Dollar a Day: The Lives and Faces of the World’s Poor released in April 2014.
-They travelled on four continents, in ten different countries for the San Francisco-based nonprofit The Forgotten International detailing the lives of women, children, and families around the world living in extreme poverty.
-The book won First Place Documentary Book from the International Photography Awards in 2014, and a documentary about the project was released in 2016 narrated by Byer herself.
+They travelled to ten countries on four continents for the San Francisco-based nonprofit The Forgotten International detailing the lives of people around the world living in extreme poverty.
+The book won First Place Documentary Book from the International Photography Awards in 2014.
+A documentary about the project was released in 2016 narrated by Byer herself.

 The Dalai Lama wrote a foreword for the book where he states, “Living on a Dollar a Day shows images of women, children and families in our global community who suffer every day from the effects of extreme poverty.
 Their stories tell us that they have the same hopes and dreams for themselves and for their children as anyone else in the world.”

+Non-Profit

+In 2017 Byer started a non-profit named “Positive Change Can Happen” which works to end extreme poverty by 2030.

 Personal life

 Byer is married to fellow Sacramento Bee photographer Paul Kitagaki, Jr.

-Renée C. Is also of Irish descent through her great-grandfather from County Galway, Ireland.
+She is of Irish descent through her mother's grandfather who came from County Galway, Ireland.